rimbu-org/rimbu/packages/spy/README.md

 # @rimbu/spy

-This package supports testing through utilities that can create spies and mocks for functions, objects, classes.
-It is still in experimental phase.
+Welcome to `@rimbu/spy`!
+This package provides utilities for creating spies and mocks for functions, objects, and classes, aimed at enhancing your testing experience.
+Note that it is currently in the experimental phase.

 ## Motivation

-With frameworks like Deno and ES Modules it becomes much harder/impossible to mock modules like for example Jest does.
-Deno [recommends](https://deno.land/manual@v1.25.2/testing/mocking) to use specific ways to expose dependencies so that they can be replaced without mocking modules.
+Testing frameworks like Deno and ES Modules present challenges for module mocking, unlike Jest.
+Deno [recommends](https://deno.land/manual@v1.25.2/testing/mocking) exposing dependencies in a way that allows replacement without module mocking.

-Alternatives like [vitest](https://vitest.dev/) do offer support for ES Modules, so if you like (to keep) this way of testing, that may be a viable option.

-It is important to note that `@rimbu/spy` is aimed at testing without module mocking.
-This means that it is not possible to replace functions inside of other files/modules.
-The only way is to ensure the dependencies are in an object that is passed into the code that depends on it.
-This object can then be spied/mocked and passed into the code.
+While alternatives like [Vitest](https://vitest.dev/) support ES Modules and may be a viable option for those who prefer module mocking, `@rimbu/spy` focuses on testing without module mocking.
+This means you cannot replace functions inside other files/modules directly.
+Instead, dependencies should be encapsulated in an object passed into the dependent code, which can then be spied/mocked.

+### Key Benefits

-One motivation to use an external spying/mocking framework is to be independent of a specific testing framework, so that the pain of switching becomes much less if one decides to switch.
+- **Framework Independence**: Using an external spying/mocking framework reduces dependency on a specific testing framework, easing the transition if you decide to switch.

-A popular external spying/mocking framework is [Sinon JS](https://sinonjs.org/), which offers probably most of the functionality available in this package.
-Like `@rimbu/spy` it is also aimed at spying/mocking without module mocking.

-The `@rimbu/spy` package however offers a more simple and minimal API that is easy to learn and use.
-It also takes care that types are consistent with their original implementations.
+- **Minimal and Simple API**: `@rimbu/spy` offers a straightforward API that is easy to learn and use, ensuring type consistency with original implementations.

-It depends on preference and also use case coverage whether this package offers a full alternative.
-Please feel free to try it out and provide feedback, and don't forget to create issues if you find anything that is not working correctly.
+- **Alternative to Sinon JS**: While [Sinon JS](https://sinonjs.org/) provides extensive functionality, `@rimbu/spy` offers a simpler, more minimalistic approach.

+### Why Use `@rimbu/spy`?

+- **No Module Mocking**: Ideal for scenarios where module mocking is not feasible or desired.
+- **Consistent Types**: Ensures that types remain consistent with their original implementations.
+- **Ease of Use**: Designed to be easy to learn and integrate into your testing workflow.

+### Feedback and Contributions

+We encourage you to try out `@rimbu/spy` and provide feedback.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to create issues on our repository.

 ## Docs